 Q: How am I billed?

 A: All charges will be applied to the credit card that you place on file in your membership account.
-Clarry Partners LLC is the merchant name that will appear on your credit card statements for all Persevera charges.
+Persevera is the merchant name that will appear on your credit card statements for all Persevera charges.

 Q: What are Persevera's hours?

 Our trainers work with members throughout the week, and training sessions are conducted on an appointment-only basis.
 Please email us for more information or discuss your scheduling requirements with your trainer.